Book cover

 }

-Problem: In this implementation, each method that needs to log events creates its own Logger instance.
-However, we would like all usages of Logger to share the same instance.
-In other words, we do not want a proliferation of Logger objects.
-Instead, we want to have a single instance of this class used in all parts of the system that have to log particular events.
-This is crucial, for instance, if the log is performed in a file.
-Allowing multiple Logger objects would result in each one overwriting the file created by another object.
+Problem: In the current implementation, each method that needs to log events creates its own Logger instance.
+However, we want all usages of Logger to share the same instance.
+Our goal is to avoid a proliferation of Logger objects and instead have a single instance used throughout the system for logging events.
+This is particularly important if the logs are written to a file, as multiple Logger objects could result in each instance overwriting the others’ log files.

-Solution: The solution to this problem involves transforming the Logger class into a Singleton.
-This design pattern defines how to implement classes that, as the name suggests, have at most one instance.
-Next, we present a new implementation of the Logger class that functions as a Singleton:
+Solution: The solution to this problem is to transform the Logger class into a Singleton.
+This design pattern ensures that a class, as the name suggests, has at most one instance.
+Below is a revised implementation of the Logger class that functions as a Singleton:

 class Logger {